Ryan Walter: NHL career

+Walter was drafted second overall by the Washington Capitals in the 1978 NHL Amateur Draft.
+For the 1978-79 season, he missed all of training camp and the first two weeks of the season due to a freak injury to his knee when playing catch with a lacrosse ball with his brother.
+He played 69 games and recorded 28 goals and 27 assists.
+He finished second Bobby Smith in the balloting for the Calder Trophy for his rookie play.
+Prior to his second pro season, he was named team captain, becoming the youngest player in the history of the NHL to hold that position, doing so at the age of 21.

-In September 1982, Walter and Rick Green were traded to the Montreal Canadiens as part of a six-player blockbuster deal in exchange for Brian Engblom, Doug Jarvis, Rod Langway and Craig Laughlin.
+In September 1982, Walter and Rick Green were traded to the Montreal Canadiens as part of a six-player blockbuster deal in exchange for Brian Engblom, Doug Jarvis, Rod Langway (who succeeded Walter as captain of the Capitals) and Craig Laughlin.
 Walter's name is engraved on the Stanley Cup, which the Canadiens won in 1986 though Walter was injured for most of the playoffs.
-In the 1989 Stanley Cup Finals, he scored in the second overtime period of game three to give the Canadiens a 2–1 series lead.
+In the 1989 Stanley Cup Final, he scored in the second overtime period of game three to give the Canadiens a 2–1 series lead.
 However, the Calgary Flames came back to win the series and the Cup.
 In 1991, he signed as a free agent with the Vancouver Canucks, where he played the final two seasons of his career and won the Budweiser NHL Man of the Year Award in 1992.
 He was known as a tough, hard-working player who was excellent in the face-off circle.
 Walter also served as vice president of the NHLPA.